lerina/wasm-triangles/README.md

 <main>

-##  topics:
+##  topic

-    What is WebAssembly?
+Most Rust/wasm tutorials put alot of effort to reel in Javascript developers and assume people want to use their existing dev eco-system.
+This however gives the impression that wasm is difficult without NPM, Webpack, etc...

-    Creating a Rust and WebAssembly project skeleton Translating JavaScript code into Rust code
+This is a Rust and WebAssembly project skeleton and guide

-    Drawing to the screen with HTML5 Canvas
+Our objective:
+Quickly setup the project (html, js, css) and draw a triangle in the web browser (rust).

 ## Context